 Army Grooming Standards for Men and Women

 The requirement for hair grooming standards is necessary to maintain uniformity within a military population.
 Many hairstyles are acceptable, as long as they are neat and conservative.
-It is not possible to address every acceptable hairstyle, or what constitutes eccentric or conservative grooming.
-Therefore, it is the responsibility of leaders at all levels to exercise good judgment in the enforcement of Army policy.
-All soldiers will comply with the hair, fingernail, and grooming policies while in any military uniform or while in civilian clothes on duty.
+It is the responsibility of leaders at all levels to exercise good judgment in the enforcement of Army policy.
+All soldiers will comply with the hair, fingernail, and grooming policies while in any military uniform or while in civilian clothes on duty as well.

-Extreme, eccentric, or trendy haircuts or hairstyles are not authorized.
 If soldiers use dyes, tints, or bleaches, they must choose those that result in natural hair colors.
-Colors that detract from a professional military appearance are prohibited.
-Therefore, soldiers should avoid using colors that result in an extreme appearance.
-Applied hair colors that are prohibited include, but are not limited to, purple, blue, pink, green, orange, bright (fire-engine) red, and fluorescent or neon colors.
 It is the responsibility of leaders to use good judgment in determining if applied colors are acceptable, based upon the overall effect on soldiers’ appearance.

 Soldiers who have a texture of hair that does not part naturally may cut a part into the hair.
 The part will be one straight line, not slanted or curved, and will fall in the area where the soldier would normally part the hair.
 Soldiers will not cut designs into their hair or scalp.